klsoundarya/mindspark/README.md

 There are media query breakpoints.
 This convenient feature allows users to easily access different sections of the website, making the browsing experience smoother and more efficient.

-- Changed the icon of the contact, so it varies in the features image.
+- Changed the contact icon to differentiate it from the feature image.
+Also added an "Add to Cart" button in the wishlist, which is not available in the feature images.
+As part of continuous development, new features are being added.

 | Features        	| Desktop                                            	| Phone                                            	|
 |-----------------	|----------------------------------------------------	|--------------------------------------------------	|